 Waterfowl hunting is highly regulated for conservation purposes and can have substantial fines, penalties and liquidated damages when laws and regulations are broken.
 However, most waterfowl hunting regulations are not complicated and simple to understand.

 Nebraska Conservation Officer, Rich Berggren of Waterloo, says the best piece of advice he can give to a waterfowl hunter is to read the regulations thoroughly.
-He adds that if a hunter is unsure about something to contact their nearest conservation officer or Game and Parks Commission Office.
+He adds if a hunter is unsure about something to contact their nearest conservation officer or Game and Parks Commission Office.

 “There is no such thing as a dumb question when it comes to waterfowl hunting,” Berggren emphasizes, “only dumb mistakes made by not asking the dumb question.”